 Dynamic Conversation: Lindsy Parrott

-Join us for an extraordinary opportunity to explore the Gardens in Glass exhibition with Lindsy Parrott, executive director and curator of the Neustadt Collection of Tiffany Glass in New York.
+Join us for an extraordinary opportunity to explore the Tiffany’s Gardens in Glass exhibition with Lindsy Parrott, executive director and curator of the Neustadt Collection of Tiffany Glass in New York.
 Parrott, renowned for her expertise on Tiffany glass, will provide an exclusive guided tour, delving into the life and career of Louis Comfort Tiffany.
 Discover the inspiration and craftsmanship behind his iconic works and gain rare insights into the innovation that defined his legacy.
-FREE.
-SIGN UP FOR THE TALK HERE
+Free, but it could fill up, RESERVE YOUR SEAT HERE.
+Preferred seating for Museum members.

 Third Thursday Art Workshop: Mosaics with Kim Hogan